anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-scavenger.md

 ## Exercise 4

 Here are some other interesting things you might want to do.
-If any of these things aren't familiar to you, please ask your neighbor, me, or the prefect!
+If any of these things aren't familiar to you, please ask your partner, me, or the prefect!
 Find examples of:

 <!-- 1.
 Getting a **command-line argument** from the user. -->